fluxfederation/fixation/README.md

 end
 ```

-And run `spring stop` so this gets picked up.

-Finally, open up your spec_helper.rb, and find the current `global_fixtures` setting:
+Open up your spec_helper.rb, and find the current `global_fixtures` setting:

 ```ruby
 config.global_fixtures = :all